A great egg basket can be hard to find.

 The one reason chicken keeping is so much fun is the egg collecting!

-If you're not a fan of using baskets, you can opt for a gathering apron.
+If you're not a fan of using baskets as egg holders, you can opt for a gathering apron.
 This denim apron can hold over a dozen eggs!
 This makes for easy transferring to egg cartons.

 What do you use to collect eggs from your coop?
 Let us know in the comments below!